Back to Journal

 Real Example

-“We review homework against a rubric.
-Simple.”
+One client said: "We review homework against a rubric.
+Simple."

-After Phase 1 we found
+After Phase 1, we found:

 - -8 implicit rules not in the rubric